Spiritwood and District Museum

 Our community museum has a huge range of items to see.
 Our impressive collection has something for the entire family and people of all ages to enjoy.
 Located near the RV park and less than a minute from town.
 Come take a tour at the Spiritwood & District Museum to experience the home, working and religious life of people long ago.

-The Spiritwood & District Museum also has to offer their “Days Gone By” Calendar.
-Calendars depicting pictures and information of Spiritwood & District in the past.
-Topics covered are schools, transportation, churches, etc. Back copies available as well as current year.
+The Spiritwood & District Museum also has to offer their “Days Gone By” Calendars from past years.
+These calendars depicting pictures and information of Spiritwood & District in the past.
+Topics covered are schools, transportation, churches, etc.

 We are also offering “A Taste of History” cookbooks contacting family recipes passed down for generations.
 This book includes varying appetizers, salads and soups, main dishes, breads, desserts, jellies and ethnic choices!